-Join Tom Green for an in-depth discussion in this video Creating a card animation, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Creating a card animation, part of Principle for UX Design.

 - [Voiceover] One of the great advantages…to working with prototyping software such as Principle…is you get to play what I call what if games.…For example,…what if I touch this image right here…and as I keep my finger over the image,…it pops out of the stack and fills the screen?…Then when I raise my finger off the screen,…it moves back into its start position.…This is exactly what we're going to do in this exercise.…We're going to use touch events…to create a rather interesting touch effect.…Though we are going to work with a series of images,…this technique works with cards…or any other object you may want to bring…to the attention of the user.…